Adrastus123/IDL-Altium-Library/README.md

 # IDL Altium Library

 This is a altium library starter for the altium library.
-It is research/development of PCB electronics purpose online.
+It is research/development of electronics for High Energy Physics.

 ## Getting Started